supertokens/supertokens-ai/README.md

 - Hi, how to add new OAuth methods to supertokens ? like Steam or Epic Games ? -> gives a lot of information related to being an oauth provider, which is unrelated to the question (but is confused with oauth client vs provider).
 - https://discord.com/channels/603466164219281420/644849840475602944/1092010413949997127 -> the issue here is that even though the thread contains the answer, chatGPT doesn't give the answer, instead it continues to talk about the last message in the thread which has little to do with the original question.
 - What Server from those 3 are in the best location for germany -> this gives info about the context like "according to the context, the conversation between rp and <user>.. but it's not clear which is the best".
+- Code snippets provided are sometimes quite wrong.
+For example, when querying how to fetch user's profile from google, it replies with the correct answer, but when setting the metadata, it uses `supertokens.setUserMetadata` which doesn't exist.
+- When should i use supertokens' metadata recipe vs storing the metadata in my own db?

 # Improvements idea:
 - When creating the context, do it based on the recipe that the user is using.
 So only search and add the context based on the user's recipes